 My first introduction to camp was when my brothers began their summers at Camp Manitou – I tried to sneak in, but it was only for boys.
 I found my way to a truly wonderful summer camp in New Hampshire when I was eight years old, and since then summer camp has been a driving force in my life.

 Camp was the most formative experience in my early years, and the most fun and challenging experience as I grew into adulthood.
 Now, Camp gets to be my everything, my family, my future and my dream come true.

 I have known Josh since we were young kids growing up together in Newton, Massachusetts and can’t believe that we can now turn our years of friendship and mutual love of summer camp into creating and running an exceptional girls summer program.

 In between summers at Manitou, I graduated from the University of Wisconsin-Madison with a major in political science, and a minor in women’s studies, and then attended Suffolk University School of Law.
 For the next seven years, I practiced health and employment law before returning to the camping world.

 These past few summers, I have been spending time at Manitou, helping during the offseason and getting re-acclimated to all the elements that make up a fantastic camp.
 Now, I feel ready, confident, and thrilled to be able to open the doors to Camp Somerset.

-My husband Jared and I live in Natick, Massachusetts with our two young daughters (aka future campers) and son.
-I cannot wait to share this amazing experience with both my family and yours.
+My husband Jared and I live in Natick, Massachusetts with our two daughters and son.

 Kate Auerbach, Owner & Director